forging2012/m157q.github.io/content/posts/use-option-key-as-meta-in-iterm2-and-terminal-on-mac.md

-Title: [Mac] Use Option Key as Meta in iTerm2 and Terminal
+Title: Use Option Key as Meta in iTerm2 and Terminal on Mac
 Date: 2014-07-09 18:46
 Author: m157q
-Category: Mac
+Category: Note
-Tags: mac, terminal, iTerm2, MetaKey, OptionKey
+Tags: Mac, terminal, iTerm2, MetaKey, OptionKey
-Slug: mac-use-option-key-as-meta-in-iterm2-and-terminal
+Slug: use-option-key-as-meta-in-iterm2-and-terminal-on-mac

 I am learning some bash shortcut keys in emacs mode in order to become a better sysytem administrator and just found that Alt+\* shortcut keys can't be used in my MacBook Air within iTerm2 and default Terminal.

 Here are solutions below.